Alcohol Addiction: How to Recognize the Signs

 One of the problems with recognizing alcohol addiction is that most people who are physically or psychologically addicted to alcohol want to believe that they don’t have a problem.
 If you are an alcoholic, you may try to deny that you have any symptoms of alcoholism for a very long time.
 You want to believe that you can control your drinking and that you can quit any time you want to, but if you’re putting a lot of effort and energy into trying to control your drinking, there’s a good chance your drinking is out of control.

 The more compelled you are to keep drinking and the more you put your drinking in front of other people and things that are important to you, the more likely it is that your alcohol abuse has progressed to alcohol addiction.
 Once you have crossed that line, there is a good chance you won’t be able to overcome your dependence on alcohol without help.

 If you think that you or a loved one has a problem with alcohol addiction, talk to your doctor or an addiction specialist.
 It can be very dangerous to try to get past alcohol dependence without medical supervision.
 If you have been drinking heavily for any length of time, the symptoms of withdrawal can be intense and even life-threatening.
 The longer you have been physically dependent on alcohol, the worse these symptoms will be.
 Withdrawal symptoms may include nausea, vomiting, shaking, sweating, anxiety, depression and irritability.
 In extreme cases, withdrawal symptoms may include seizures or hallucinations.

 Recognizing the symptoms of alcoholism and admitting you have a problem with alcohol addiction are the first steps on the path to getting better.
-With the help of addiction professionals and support groups such as Alcoholics Anonymous, you can learn what you need to do to overcome alcoholism.
+With the help of addiction professionals and support groups such as Alcoholics Anonymous or alcohol treatment centers, you can learn what you need to do to overcome alcoholism.